 Since 2017, I’ve been working on that project—a literary historical novel that tells a backstory to Paul’s New Testament letter, “Philemon.”
 My original non-fiction project is also on the back-burner: a pop-philosophical-theology book tentatively titled, How to Love Your Neighbor.
 I’ve studied fiction with the Gotham Writers Workshop, I’m an avid consumer of literary podcasts (e.g., Between the Covers and Writers on Writing), I write occasional articles on Medium, and I blog about whatever catches my fancy.

-I served as a Lecturer in philosophy at the California Institute of Technology (Caltech) during the Spring 2015 and 2016 quarters, teaching introductory and advanced undergraduate courses in ethics.
+I served as a Lecturer in philosophy at the California Institute of Technology (Caltech) during the Spring 2015 and 2016 terms, teaching introductory and advanced undergraduate courses in ethics.
 I also served as an Adjunct Professor of Philosophy at Azusa Pacific University during the Fall 2014 and 2015 semesters.
 I currently work at the Metropolitan Water District of Southern California (#bestdayjobever) planning Colorado River imports for Southern California.

 I enjoy hiking in the mountains, I’m a fan of “the beautiful game”, and I played varsity volleyball during my undergraduate years at Stanford.
-I live in Pasadena, California, with my wife, two daughters, and an energetic chocolate lab named Hazel.
-Her areas of specialization include tug-of-war, chasing squirrels, and barking at strangers.
-Her areas of (semi-) competence include sitting and coming when called.
+I live in Pasadena, California, with my wife, two daughters, and an energetic chocolate lab named Hazel, who enjoys tug-of-war, chasing squirrels, and barking at strangers.